mednartem/qa-guru_3_16_RA/README.md

 Rest assured tests for https://reqres.in

-Here is updated templates for allure report
+There are new templates for allure report in resources (request, response)

 ### Dependencies: